 PutRemediationExceptions

-A remediation exception is when a specific resource is no longer considered for auto-remediation.
-This API adds a new exception or updates an existing exception for a specific resource with a specific Amazon Config rule.
+A remediation exception is when a specified resource is no longer considered for auto-remediation.
+This API adds a new exception or updates an existing exception for a specified resource with a specified Amazon Config rule.

-Amazon Config generates a remediation exception when a problem occurs executing a remediation action to a specific resource.
+Amazon Config generates a remediation exception when a problem occurs running a remediation action for a specified resource.
 Remediation exceptions blocks auto-remediation until the exception is cleared.

 Request Syntax